Tuesday, September 13, 2011

 Mid-Missouri (and many other states) just experienced the emergence of millions of 13-year cicadas.
 There’s “annual” cicadas and “periodical” cicadas, and the broods are made of periodical cicadas, and Brood XIX is Magicicada with a 13-year life-cycle (there’s four in the genus, I don’t know which one we had, could be more than one).

 Periodical cicadas have 13- or 17-year lifecycles.
 The "annual" ones actually have 2-to-7 year cycles, depending on the species (there’s not really a one-year model) but some come out every year.
 They’re not synchronized, so even though a species may have a 3-year cycle, some come out one year, and another group comes out the next, kind of leap-frogging.
-The "years" refer to time spent underground as larvae, quietly feeding on sap from tree roots.
+The "years" refer to time spent underground as larvae, quietly feeding on sap from tree roots (and not seeming to do any damage, that I could discern).
 Broods are named for life-cycle length, and region, and the fact that they’re periodical, and synchronized so they all come out the same year.
 Brood XIX only comes out every 13 years, and in a particular area.
 It’s also the biggest brood (numbers-wise), showing up along the east coast to the Midwest, in about 15 states!
 All at once!
 Pretty much!
 Depending on weather and soil temp.
 I can’t tell you how long it took me to get this straight.
 I hope I have it right.

 I’ve never caught the familiar dog-day cicada molting (well, once, but years ago, and no camera), but there were so many of these (let me stress that—SO MANY) that it was hard to miss.
 For at least a week, you could just walk outside and see them all over the trees and walls and fences around the house, before they took to the trees and started singing and looking for mates.
 Pretty much everywhere.
 I took pictures over several weeks, so some are on fences, and some are on trees, and some are in state parks and some are in my front yard, etc.